DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 012.md

 Despite being untrained by any formal agency or militia, Carlos continued to urge for protecting his country.
 As soon as he was healed, he continued to train, and eventually enlisted among the Ivory Warden.
 Unsatisfied with his one-armed abilities, he contracted the help of Professor Brunwick Jax, esteemed interdisciplinary researcher with a focus on Detricite and Anatomy.
 Constructing a prosthesis for Carlos, Dr. Jax gave him the gift of excellence.
 He continued to climb the ranks of the militia, eventually taking the vacancy of Crownsguard, fighting alongside the Legendary members of the Crownsguard, Hugh Namiri, Odra Marves, Axe Howul, and Colt Cobain, being the first new Crownsguard appointed since the original five.

 ## Trial of Valor
 Congratulations esteemed competitors of the Royal Crucible for emerging triumphant from the Trial of Judgement.
-With over 1 million initial competitors culled from the competitor pool, we slowly creep towards our victors. this
+With over 1 million initial competitors culled from the competitor pool, we slowly creep towards our victors.

+Due to the immense nature of the previous two trials, we have been able to see what you all are made of.
+Our most talented researchers, analysts, and mathematicians have been compiling our findings over the last 30 days to establish a new system for the crucible moving forward.
+Attached to this card is now an identification card.
+This card will be your entrance to future trials, as well as our new method of communication.
+When observing your card, you will be able to view your current ranking amongst the competitors, based on many complex factors that are being observed throughout the duration of the competition.
+You will also be able to view any statistics while competing in a trial, such as your position, duration of the trial, percent accepted, etc. p

+In five days from now, we will continue forth with making history.
+Welcome to the third of twelve trials, the Trial of Valor.